Rhemydivah/Rhemydivah/README.md

 - 👋 Hi, I’m @Rhemydivah.
 My full name is Oluremi Ogunwale.
-I am a digital marketer with focus on a content marketing, email-marketing, SEO, copywriting, and an aspiring data analyst.
+I am a digital marketer with focus on  content marketing, email-marketing, SEO, copywriting, and an aspiring data analyst.
 - 👀 I’m interested in travel, politics, tech, movies, musics, Big data, and business topics.
 - 🌱 I’m currently learning data analytics on ALX-Udacity Nanodegree with focus on Python and SQL languages.
 - 💞️ I’m looking to take up positions that will allow me to combine my passion for the digital marketing and entertainment space with my data analyst skills.
 I am also looking to network with people in the data science industry and also collaborate on projects in the business, marketing, travel, tech, and entertainment industry.